Welcome back for another trail update!

 I continued on and had a pleasant day (once the ibuprofen kicked in!).
 The trail was great and there were a couple of nice views from the top of Hogback Mountain and North Mount Marshall.
 Otherwise, it was uneventful.

-I had a bed booked at the Mountain Home Cabbin hostel and wanted to get there as soon as possible as I could despite having a full day of hiking.
-I managed to arrive at about 6pm, as the property is just steps from the AT.
+I had a bed booked at the Mountain Home Cabbin hostel and wanted to get there as soon as possible.
+I managed to arrive at about 6pm and the property is just steps from the AT.
 I met Scott, one of the owners and a thru-hiker himself, and he showed me around.
 It turns out that this place is a historical home that had fallen onto disrepair.
-He and his wife live up in McLean but plan to move down here permanently in a few years.
+He and his wife live up in McLean, VA but plan to move down here permanently in a few years.
 They aim to have a full B&B in the main house, and the hostel is in a little brick house in the front yard.
 It has a small kitchen and 6 beds total – 5 of which are occupied for the night so it’s a good thing I reserved!

 I got to talking to one of the other hikers and he had a pretty interesting story.
 He just aged out of the Secret Service where he was a Special Agent for 20 years and now is doing bits and pieces of the trail.
 We decided we’d head into Front Royal for dinner together and Scott gave us a ride.
 We ate burgers and had a beer at the Blue Wing Frog restaurant and traded stories of life as a federal employee.
 The burgers were expensive and not very memorable, but the conversation was entertaining.
 We called Scott for a ride back and returned to the Cabbin at about 930.